whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 #### If sig event, as explained below, new wof:id
   - explain superseding / supersedes_by
+  - (Make John and Aaron encode the history of the Poop Emoji Rock vs Yugoslavia)

 #### If not sig event, as explained below, keep wof:id